RaulMatarazo/my-portifolio/README.md

 ## If you are a recruiter

 I'd be glad if you take a look.
-I'm wainting for your message.
+I'm waiting for your message.
 Thanks!!